-Starbucks Corporation (Starbucks Coffee Company), examined in this SWOT analysis, positions itself as the biggest coffeehouse chain in the world through innovative strategies that employ business strengths to overcome weaknesses, exploit opportunities, and protect the business against threats and barriers to success in the coffee industry environment.
+This SWOT analysis of Starbucks Corporation (Starbucks Coffee Company) examines the results of the company’s strategies that employ business strengths to overcome weaknesses, exploit opportunities, and protect the business against threats and barriers to success in the coffee and coffeehouse industry environment.
 The SWOT Analysis model is a strategic management tool for assessing the strengths, weaknesses, opportunities, and threats (SWOT) relevant to the business and its internal and external environments.
-This SWOT analysis of Starbucks Coffee considers the strengths and weaknesses (internal strategic factors) inherent in coffee, coffeehouse, and related businesses.
-This business analysis case also considers the opportunities and threats (external strategic factors) related to the competitive landscape, which involves the strong force of competition, as determined in the Porter’s Five Forces analysis of Starbucks Corporation.
+This SWOT analysis of Starbucks considers the strengths and weaknesses (internal strategic factors) inherent in the coffee and coffeehouse business.
+This business analysis case also considers the opportunities and threats (external strategic factors) related to the competitive landscape, which involves the strong force of competition, as determined in the Five Forces analysis of Starbucks Corporation.
 This competitive environment and the factors in this SWOT analysis require that the company continuously improve its business strengths to optimize its financial performance and growth trajectory.

-Starbucks operates in various industries that have different challenges to business growth.
-The variety of these industries has increased over time, as the company develops more products to complement its core coffeehouse business.
-For example, Starbucks Corporation’s marketing mix or 4P indicates product mix expansion to include tea, food, and merchandise, in addition to coffee.
-Within the SWOT analysis framework, this business condition creates a challenging environment where the company needs to use different sets of strategies and competencies that match various industries.
-Strategic planning that accounts for the internal and external factors shown in this SWOT analysis can increase Starbucks Coffee’s success in competing against various coffeehouse firms and other food service businesses, such as Dunkin’, McDonald’s, Burger King, and Wendy’s.
+Starbucks faces challenges to business growth as it develops products to complement its core coffeehouse business.
+Starbucks’ marketing mix or 4P indicates product mix expansion to include tea, food, and merchandise, in addition to coffee.
+In the SWOT analysis framework, this business condition creates a challenging environment where the company needs to use different sets of strategies and competencies that match various industries and markets.
+Strategic planning that accounts for the internal and external factors shown in this SWOT analysis can increase Starbucks’ success against competing coffeehouse firms and food-service businesses, like Tim Hortons, Dunkin’, McDonald’s, Burger King, and Wendy’s.

 Starbucks’ Strengths (Internal Factors)

 This component of the SWOT analysis model deals with the internal factors that the company can use as strengths to address weaknesses and protect the business against competition.
-Starbucks Coffee’s main strengths are as follows:
+Starbucks’ main strengths are as follows:

 - Strong coffee and coffeehouse brand image